Location: Highway 13, southwest of Spring Lake

 Removing phosphorus from the water before it reaches Spring Lake is important because Spring Lake already has too much phosphorus.
 Phosphorus is a nutrient that is important for animal and plant life in lake ecosystems, but too much phosphorus in the water can cause a chain reaction of undesirable events.
 If there is an excessive amount of phosphorus available in the water, this pollutant can promote harmful algal blooms that cause fish kills and interfere with swimming, fishing and boating.

-Testing has shown that the Ferric Chloride Facility provides an estimated removal of 35% of the Total Phosphorus coming from the County Ditch 13 system.
+Testing has shown that the Ferric Chloride Facility provides an estimated removal of 35% of the Total Phosphorus coming from the County Ditch 13 system and roughly 60% of the dissolved phosphorus which algae can use more easily.
 This essentially prevents an average of more than 500 pounds phosphorus from entering Spring Lake each year.
 And just one pound of phosphorus can produce 500 pounds of algae!

 Ferric Chloride System Annual Report:

 The next report will be created in 2025 due to changes in 2021 that coincide with new permit requirements.

 2020 Ferric Chloride System NPDES Report

 2019 Ferric Chloride System NPDES Report

 2018 Ferric Chloride System NPDES Report

 2016 Ferric Chloride System NPDES Report